stormasm/ghw-doc/ghw.md

-Material-UI Tutorial
+Material-UI Data Visualization Tutorial
 ---------------

-This tutorial introduces some fundamental concepts that are helpful to understand if you want to be a productive developer in the Material-UI world.
+This tutorial introduces some fundamental concepts that are helpful to understand if you want to learn how to visualize data using Material-UI.

 # Introduction